How Healthcare Providers Can Identify Eating Disorders in People of Color

 It is true that eating disorders can affect anyone and we know that they affect different races relatively equally.
 It is also true that providers are struggling to shift to this understanding, as we can see in studies like the one where only 17% of clinicians were able to identify an eating disorder in a Black woman.
 In addition to a lack of provider understanding, people of color often experience additional barriers to seeking treatment, such as a lack of information, a lack of accessible treatment centers, and a lack of representation in the recovery world.

 Eating disorders in people of color often have similar warning signs and symptoms as they do in white patients, including increased body talk, concerns about appearance, weight fluctuations, body dysmorphia, and strange food behaviors.
 In addition to this, people of color may have eating disorders that have nothing to do with weight specifically.
 Psychologist Marcella Raimondo says she hears common complaints from her eating disorder patients, including, “I didn’t like my eyes.
 I didn’t like my hair texture.
 I didn’t like the size of my butt.
 I didn’t like my nose.
 My skin color is too dark.”
 Raimondo states that one warning sign is if individuals are unhappy with their daily existence—that can also mean they are unhappy with their body and that an eating disorder screening is especially vital.

 Raimondo states that it is important for providers to ask all patients questions about their daily life.
 These questions can include:

 - “How are you taking care of yourself?”

 - “How much are you exercising?”

 These questions can alert you to the signs of an eating disorder.
-Additionally, the SCOFF Questionnaire is a very simple and straightforward questionnaire that addresses people across eating disorder diagnoses.
+Additionally, our Eating Disorder Assessment Quiz is a very simple and straightforward questionnaire that addresses people across eating disorder diagnoses.
 If you suspect an eating disorder in one of your patients, refer them to a specialty provider like The Emily Program for a full assessment.